harleyday/logicleTransform.m/README.md

 # Logicle_transform
-MATLAB functions to calculate internal variables and apply the logicle transformation to a matrix of data To apply the logicle transform, the parameters of the transformation must forst be set.
+MATLAB functions to calculate internal variables and apply the logicle transformation to a matrix of data.

+To apply the logicle transform, the parameters of the transformation must forst be set.
 There are four parameters:

 T = "top of scale" value